Aliases for REL Gene

 GeneCards Summary for REL Gene

-REL (V-Rel Avian Reticuloendotheliosis Viral Oncogene Homolog) is a Protein Coding gene.
-Diseases associated with REL include nodular lymphocyte predominant hodgkin lymphoma and hypersplenism.
-Among its related pathways are Ras signaling pathway and Downstream Signaling Events Of B Cell Receptor (BCR).
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity.
-An important paralog of this gene is NFKB1.
+REL (REL Proto-Oncogene, NF-KB Subunit) is a Protein Coding gene.
+Diseases associated with REL include B-Cell Lymphoma and Primary Mediastinal B-Cell Lymphoma.
+Among its related pathways are GDNF-Family Ligands and Receptor Interactions and Transcriptional misregulation in cancer.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
+An important paralog of this gene is RELA.

 UniProtKB/Swiss-Prot Summary for REL Gene